alibstill/housing/infrastructure/notes/00_essential_manual_setup.md

 ### Dbt
 I have created a dbt service account with terraform.

-After you have completed the steps above to create the infrastructure on GCP, you can run the following to save the dbt GCP credentials to the analytics directory.
+After you have completed the steps above to create the infrastructure on GCP, you can run the following to save the dbt GCP credentials to the analytics directory: 02_dbt/dbt_project/housing.

 ```bash
 gcloud auth login